 Critical studies on men and masculinities is a developing and interdisciplinary field of inquiry, flourished in association with feminist and LGBTQ studies since its establishment in the 1980’s by the substantial efforts of authors such as Raewyn Connell, Michael Kimmel, Jeff Hearn, Victor Seidler and David Morgan among many others.
 This field is now elaborating and promoting its own issues and agendas.
 Masculinities.
 A Journal of Culture and Society, an internationally refereed journal which is published by Initiative for Critical Studies of Masculinities (ICSM), is a part of these efforts.

 Masculinities.
 A Journal of Culture and Society is open to articles and essays from every field of social sciences and humanities, which critically investigate men and masculinities.
-It is published biannually in February and August.
-Submissions can be written either in English or Turkish.
+It is published biannually in Spring and Autumn Submissions can be written either in English or Turkish.

 The aim of Masculinities.
 A Journal of Culture and Society is to provide a common platform for researchers and academicians to discuss freely and inspiringly on gender, especially representation of masculinities, gender identity formation, and cultural, social and aesthetic influences of masculinity on culture and literature.